 This level of wealth, enabled by a reasonable lifestyle, is what impresses this humble early retirement blogger.

 Today, when I see a Porsche struttin’ down the road, I pity the driver.
 Is there a chance that the driver is already retired with a gigantic nest egg, making that car easily affordable?
 Sure, it’s possible.
 But, it’s also not likely.
-The Porsche, or BMW, or Mercedes, or Jaguar is usually just the beginning of what these individuals spend money on.
+The Porsche, or BMW, or Mercedes, or Jaguar is usually just the beginning of what these high-income individuals spend money on.

 We see evidence of over-consumption everywhere.
 For example, I used to work with a guy who drives Audis and collects absurdly expensive watches (in the neighborhood of $10k a pop).
 A couple weeks ago, I noticed a mid-30’s woman loading up her kids into her $60,000 Infinity SUV.
 The weekend before that, a well-maintained red Ferrari sat in the gym parking lot as its owner worked out.